LBUSESC/week6/student-post-microservices/README.md

 > Step 1: Configure Database

-> Option A: You must configure your local database username and password as username: root and password: root for running student and post microservices.
+> Option A: You must configure your local database username and password as username: root and password: root to execute the student and post microservices.
 OR
 > Option B: Update the database username and password in the student-service.yaml and post-service.yaml files located in your github repo.
-> (If you don't have github repo with these yaml files, then create a public github repo and create similar yaml files avaible at https://github.com/LBUSESC/microservices-config-server).
+(If you don't have github repo with these yaml files, then create a public github repo with similar yaml files avaible at https://github.com/LBUSESC/microservices-config-server) and update this github repo url in the application.yaml file located in the src/main/resource directory of config-server microservice.

 ```